 I began working in pro-life ministry for the Brazos Valley Coalition for Life in 2009 — the same year in which Abby Johnson left the abortion industry.
 I hold a BBA in Management Information Systems from Texas A&M University.
 I served in the Business Manager and Volunteer Coordinator positions before my husband and I doubled our family with the addition of twin girls.Since then I have been acting as a Client Manager for ATTWN and resides in Texas my husband and three daughters.

 I have a special place in my heart for abortion clinic workers.
 Living with regret and shame is hard enough without others heaping additional guilt on your shoulders.
 I find great joy in seeing these past burdens lift from the abortion workers that I have interacted with and am constantly brainstorming new ideas on how to help them find healing specific to their wounds.
 After living a lifestyle filled with sin and carrying many consequences into my new life in Christ, I know that the workers are bringing some heavy baggage out of the clinics with them.
 Shouldering others burdens and leading them on paths of healing with compassion, practical tips and resources is something that I am best known for.
 I also know that change can take time so a clinic worker can feel safe in confidentially sharing vulnerable information with me without judgment, even when the lines between right and wrong still seem blurry.
 I so long for the day when abortion will be no more and for the complete healing and restoration of all who have played any role in the abortion industry.
-I currently live in Oregon with my husband and four children.
+I am blessed to have a husband, four children, and to live in Texas.

 I am an author and freelance writer.
 I have been involved with different aspects of the prolife movement for many years.
 Upon meeting Abby and seeing how God was using her story and unique experiences to close clinics and rescue clinic workers, I know that I had to be involved.
 I am so excited to learn about the workers who contact us and am always honored to be a support to them.
 I live in Maryland with my husband, twin sons and daughter.
 I am fluent in American Sign Language.